JuliaGeodynamics/GeoParams.jl/README.md

 ### 3. Plotting and output
+- WORK IN PROGRESS

 A typical geodynamic simulation involves a lot of parameters.
 Creating data tables for scientific publications that describe all parameters employed is usually done by hand (and no-one really likes doing that).
-In our experience a lot of errors happen while doing this, either because the units are mixed up (some creep laws have weird units like MPa^{-n}).
+In our experience a lot of errors happen while doing this, either because the units are mixed up (some creep laws have weird units like MPa^{-n}), or because some parameters are forgotten.
 To help with this, we provide number of functions that
-  1)  Simplify creating plots in the same manner as in many publications, such that they can be directly compared to the original results.
+  1)  Simplify creating plots in the same manner as in many publications that report the laboratory experiments used to create the creep laws.
+In that way, they can be directly compared to the original results.
 You can also create publication-ready figures.
   2)  Provide tools to automatically generate data tables from the input parameters.
 This saves time and minimizes errors.
 #### 3.1 Plotting creep laws
 A few simple functions are provided to plot creep laws.